Site pages

 16.5.1 Natural Gravel Pack

 In many situations, the grain-size distribution of aquifer material is such that a properly selected well screen allows finer particles to enter the well, and to be removed during well development.
 Thus, after the development of the well, coarser particles are retained outside the well screen and form a permeable envelope around the well screen which is known as a ‘natural gravel pack’ and the well is called a naturally developed well.
-If the uniformity coefficient 163of an aquifer material for a naturally developed well (without an artificial gravel pack) is £5, the selected slot size should retain 40 to 50% of the aquifer material.
+If the uniformity coefficient of an aquifer material for a naturally developed well (without an artificial gravel pack) is £5, the selected slot size should retain 40 to 50% of the aquifer material.
 However, if the uniformity coefficient (Cu) is greater than 5, the slot size should be selected such that it should retain 30 to 50% of the aquifer material (Todd, 1980).

 16.5.2 Artificial Gravel Pack